-Decision Information

-Is the decision a Key Decision?
-No

-A Key Decision is an executive decision which has a 110

-significant impact on two or more District wards or

-which results in income or expenditure to the Council

-above the following thresholds:

-•

-BDC:

-Revenue - £75,000 ☐ Capital - £150,000 ☐ NEDDC:

-Revenue - £100,000 □ Capital - £250,000 □

-☑ Please indicate which threshold applies

-Is the decision subject to Call-In?
-No

-(Only Key Decisions are subject to Call-In)

-District Wards Significantly Affected Clowne East

-Consultation: Yes

-162

-Leader / Deputy Leader ⊠ Cabinet / Executive □ Details:

-SAMT □ Relevant Service Manager ⊠ The proposal to adopt an

-Members □ Public ⊠ Other ⊠ LDO has been publicised

-and the general public and

-parish council have all

-been given the opportunity

-to comment on the

-proposals.
+Decision Information Is the decision a Key Decision?
+A Key Decision is an executive decision which has a significant impact on two or more District wards or which results in income or expenditure to the Council above the following thresholds: No BDC: Revenue - £75,000 □ Capital - £150,000 □ NEDDC: Revenue - £100,000 🗆 Capital - £250,000  Please indicate which threshold applies Is the decision subject to Call-In?
+(Only Key Decisions are subject to Call-In) No District Wards Significantly Affected Clowne East Consultation: Yes Leader / Deputy Leader ⊠ Cabinet / Executive □ SAMT □ Relevant Service Manager ⊠ Members □ Public ⊠ Other ⊠ Details: The proposal to adopt an LDO has been publicised and the general public and parish council have all been given the opportunity to comment on the proposals.

-Links to Council Ambition (BDC)/Council Plan (NED) priorities or Policy

-Framework including Climate Change, Equalities, a • •
+Links to Council Ambition (BDC)/Council Plan (NED) priorities or Policy Framework including Climate Change, Equalities, and Economics and Health implications.

-implications.

 All.